blendmexhuani/FastManage/README.md

 ### `prisma deploy`

-Deploys model and schema into Postgresql database.
+If you go to \server directory and run this command, it will deploys model and schema into Postgresql database.

 ### `prisma reset`